Digha Assembly constituency

 Digha Assembly constituency is one of 243 legislative assembly constituencies of the legislative assembly of Bihar in India.
 It comes under Patna Sahib (Lok Sabha constituency).
-It came into existence in 2008 after delimitation.
-Digha assembly constituency has six panchayats and 21 wards of Patna Municipal Corporation.
+Digha Assembly constituency has six panchayats and 14 wards.
+The wards are of Patna Municipal Corporation.
 Digha is Bihar's largest assembly constituency having 400 booths with around 4 lakh voters.
-In 2015 Bihar Legislative Assembly election, Digha was one of the 36 seats to have VVPAT enabled electronic voting machines.
+This constituency is dominated by the Kayastha Caste .In 2015 Bihar Legislative Assembly election, Digha was one of the 36 seats to have VVPAT enabled electronic voting machines.